-USMF employs a diversified asset allocation that allows for investment in public risk assets (liquid investments), private risk assets (illiquid portion of the portfolio), and safe assets (cash and US Government securities).
+USMF employs a diversified asset allocation that allows for investment in public risk assets (liquid investments), private risk assets (illiquid portion of the portfolio), intermediate assets (private assets with shorter, finite illiquidity periods), and safe assets (cash and U.S. Government securities).
 In addition, on an as needed basis to further protect capital, assets may be allocated to the portfolio overlay class (liquid, exchange traded instruments that aim to hedge against undesired risk).

 The asset allocation target ranges inclusive of these securities is as follows: